shamaleyte/openzeppelin.com/privacy.md

 <li>to comply with applicable legal and regulatory requirements.</li>
 </ul>
 <p>In exceptional circumstances, we will share your Personal Data with competent regulatory, prosecuting and other governmental agencies or litigation counterparties, in any country or territory.</p>
 <p>Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your Personal Data, we cannot guarantee the security of your data transmitted to our Website; any transmission is at your own risk.
+Although we will do our best to protect your Personal Data, we cannot guarantee the security of your data transmitted to our Websites; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.</p>
 <h2>Do you have to provide us with personal data?</h2>
 <p>Unless otherwise indicated, you should assume that we require the Personal Data for business and/or compliance purposes.</p>
 <p>Some of the Personal Data we request is necessary for us to provide our product or perform our services with you and if you do not wish to provide us with this Personal Data, it will affect our ability to provide our products or services to you.</p>